mindspore-ai/docs/tutorials/lite/source_en/quick_start/quick_start.md

     ![start_sdk](../images/lite_quick_start_sdk.png)

     (Optional) If an NDK version issue occurs during the installation, manually download the corresponding [NDK version](https://developer.android.com/ndk/downloads) (the version used in the sample code is 21.3).
-Specify the SDK location in `Android NDK location` of `Project Structure`.
+Specify the NDK location in `Android NDK location` of `Project Structure`.

     ![project_structure](../images/lite_quick_start_project_structure.png)